 The Baltic States are the owners of Rail Baltica future infrastructure.
-The central coordinator and delivery organization of the global project is RB Rail AS - a joint venture of the Baltic States - with its headquarters in Riga and branches in all three Baltic countries.
+The central coordinator and delivery organization of the global project is RB Rail AS - a joint venture of the Baltic States with its headquarters in Riga.
 The national implementing bodies Rail Baltic Estonia in Estonia, Eiropas Dzelzceļa līnijas in Latvia and LTG Infra in Lithuania are responsible for national track construction, design and build of Rail Baltica international and regional stations and terminals under the supervision of the joint venture.